Ian Liujia TianOffice: MC 208 C

 Email: ian.tian@msvu.ca

-Outside of academia, Ian is active in racialized queer community and migrant workers organising.
-In particular, they are passionate about ballroom culture in China and in East/Southeast Asia, which is the basis of their second book project, tentatively entitled Sinophone Renditions.
+Outside of academia, Ian is active in racialized queer community and migrant workers organising, which has yield to a co-edited book Asian Canada is Burning.
+Further, they are passionate about ballroom culture in China and in East/Southeast Asia, which is the basis of their second book project, tentatively entitled Sinophone Renditions.

 SELECTED ACADEMIC PUBLICATIONS: